Jeremiah Olney: Monmouth

 At the Battle of Monmouth on 28 June 1778, Olney led the two consolidated Rhode Island regiments in Varnum's brigade which was temporarily commanded by Colonel John Durkee.
 Part of Charles Lee's advanced guard, this 300-man unit also included the converged 4th and 8th Connecticut Regiment plus two attached guns from Captain David Cook's company of the 3rd Continental Artillery Regiment.
 As the American units came into contact with the British rear guard, confused fighting broke out.
 Some British light dragoons attacked a party of militia horsemen but were driven off by volleys from infantry detachments under Richard Butler and Henry Jackson.
 Butler and Jackson moved forward but came under fire from two British cannons and pulled back into some woods.
 Thinking Butler and Jackson were enemy forces, Lee sent Durkee's soldiers to attack them.
 The matter was quickly straightened out and Durkee was shifted to support two guns commanded by Eleazer Oswald on the left flank.
 At this time Durkee was wounded and Olney succeeded him in command of Varnum's brigade.

 Soon after this, Lee became aware that British commander Henry Clinton assembled 6,000 troops nearby, many more than he had suspected.
 Oswald withdrew his two guns because they were out of round shot and the crews were unable to bring up their ammunition wagon.
-As Clinton's troops moved forward menacingly, Lee lost control of his division.
-Some units began retreating and other units, seeing their neighbors withdraw, fell back as well.
+As Clinton's troops moved forward, Lee lost control of his division.
+Some American units began retreating and other units, seeing their fellow troops withdraw, fell back as well.
 Observing his troops withdrawing without orders, Lee gave orders for a general retreat.
 Oswald, Lee's artillery chief, massed 10 cannon to cover the movement.